nathanramoscfa/pyfinlab/README.md

 * **Excel Report Generation**
 	Show your optimizer results and backtest in a nicely formatted Excel file for further analysis.

+* **Stock-to-Flow Modeling**
+	Generate and hypothesis test stock-to-flow models for 16 cryptocurrencies with data updated daily.

 ## Installation